Updated July 15, 2021

-Managing a workplace during COVID-19—and knowing how to plan for the potential for sick employees—can seem daunting, but there are steps business owners and managers can take to keep their workforce, customers and community safer.
+On June 30, 2021, Washington state lifted most restrictions on business occupancy and physical distancing requirements.
+There are some key points to keep in mind as your business or organization scales back or modifies COVID-19 operating procedures.
+Managing a workplace during COVID-19—and knowing how to plan for the potential for sick employees can seem daunting, but there are steps business owners and managers can take to keep your workforce, customers and community safer.

-- Implement cleaning and sanitization measures and encourage good hand hygiene.
+- Implement cleaning and sanitization measures and encourage mask use and good hand hygiene among unvaccinated employees

 Case Reporting and Investigation